What Users Leave Unsaid: Under-Specified Queries Limit Vision-Language Models

 \section{Conclusion}

 We introduce \dataset{}, a benchmark of 653 authentic Korean questions from real-life users, each paired with explicit rewrites.
 Our experiments show that query underspecification accounts for an 8--22 point drop in VLM performance.
 Retrieval-augmented prompting does not close this gap: search-augmented underspecified queries still underperform explicitated queries without search.
 We further find that many remaining failures reflect missing cultural knowledge rather than surface-level ambiguity.
+An English pilot study confirms that the explicitation effect generalizes cross-lingually, with smaller deltas attributable to fewer cultural knowledge barriers.
 Together, these findings highlight challenges that sanitized, clean-query benchmarks fail to capture.